andrewyu321/Spam-Detection-Algorithm/README.md

 Developed and trained a machine learning algorithm to predict whether or not messages were "spam" or "ham."

 The libraries I used were NLTK to help me filter out common stop words in the messages.
-Then implemented a data pipeline to set up all the transformations to use such as CountVectorizer, TF-IDF, and Naive-Bayes classifier algorithm.
+Used a Count Vectorizer to convert all the messages into a sparse matrix.
+Then used TF-IDF to give each word a weighted score based on how many times a word appears in a document and finally used the Naive-Bayes Classifier algorithm.
+I then implemented a data pipeline to include transformations.

 **Results**
 Precision Weighted Average of 96%.